NECROTIC RING SPOT FUNGUS

 Double aeration is a good idea for lawns with severe necrotic ring spot damage or for people that want to speed up the recovery process.

-Step 3: Remove the Dead Grass
+Remove the Dead Grass

 Manually remove the dead grass in the necrotic ring spot circles.
 You can do this using a heavy metal rake.
+It takes a little bit of effort, but the lawn will recover quicker if the dead grass has been removed.

-Step 4: Apply Humate Soil Conditioner
+Humate Soil Conditioner

 Stimulate beneficial microbial activity by applying Humate soil conditioner 2-3 times per year.
 Humate will stimulate beneficial microbial activity and help break up compacted soils.

-If you don’t have access to a Humate soil conditioner product try to use a 100% organic soil conditioner or compost as an alternative.
+If you don’t have access to a Humate soil conditioner product, try to use a 100% organic soil conditioner or compost as an alternative.

-Step 5: Only Apply High Quality Organic Fertilizers
+Apply Only High Quality Organic Fertilizers

-- Change all fertilization to organic fertilizers.
+Change all fertilization to organic fertilizers.
 Chemical fertilizers are high in salts and kill microbes.
 A very good organic fertilizer for curing necrotic ring spot is Synergy with Corn Gluten Meal.

-Step 6: Proper Lawn Mowing
+Proper Lawn Mowing

 Never mow the grass when it is wet, and always wait 24 hours after a mowing to water the grass.
 After a mowing the grass blades have been damaged.
 It takes 24 hours for a grass to repair the abrasion.
 If water is added to the lawn before the lesion has time to heal, the fungus can use the water as a transportation mechanism and infect new and otherwise healthy blades of grass.
 Make sure to mow the grass at 3 inches or taller.